 Vote.org is driven by a belief that technology, when wielded strategically for good, can drastically expand access.
 Voting is no different - in fact, at least in the United States, voting systems are antiquated and different from state to state, so there is a lot of room for technology and innovation.

+Building a chat service enabled Vote.org to bring its trusted and nonpartisan voter information and resources to meet Hispanic/Latino users where they were.
+In 2020, through the service, over 148,000 messages were sent to over 31,000 unique users.
 Vote.org worked closely with the WhatsApp and Turn teams over the course of several months to map out and build the exact flow and user experience of interacting with Vote.org information, tools, and resources on the platform, including translating the entire chat platform experience into Spanish.

 Today, voter suppression looks different than it did in the 1960s.
 Today, voter suppression looks like polling places closing and long lines at the polls, heavily concentrated in communities of colour.
 Today, voter suppression looks like unnecessary restrictions on vote by mail during a global pandemic.